 Did you know that on this day in 1843, A Christmas Carol by English author Charles Dickens was published?
 It proved popular, and the book was sold out by Christmas Eve.

-Keep reading for more facts about December 19
+Keep reading for more interesting facts about December 19th in history!

-th in history!
-What Happened On December 19 In History?
+What Events Happened On December 19 In History?

 Due to ongoing economic difficulties in Russia, citizens would look for alternatives to purchasing alcohol.
-In this case, 48 people died after drinking bath lotion thinking that it contained alcohol.
+In this case, 48 people died after drinking bath lotion, thinking it contained alcohol.
 The mistake was a result of mislabeling, where the product claimed to contain drinkable ethanol.

-The Fellowship of the Ring, the first Lord of the Rings film was released in theaters.
+2001 The Fellowship of the Ring, the first Lord of the Rings film, was released in theaters.

-The movie made $47 million dollars during its opening weekend, and $871 million total worldwide.
+The movie made $47 million during its opening weekend and $871 million worldwide.

-The last manned lunar flight, Apollo 17, returned to Earth on this day.
+1972 The last manned lunar flight, Apollo 17, returned to Earth.